menu

 Fountain Hill is a tiny town located in the state of Arkansas.
 With a population of 106 people and just one neighborhood, Fountain Hill is the 330th largest community in Arkansas.

-A relatively large number of people in Fountain Hill telecommute to their jobs.
-Overall, about 27.08% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Fountain Hill’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.